 As discussed previously, ECL must represent an unbiased and probability-weighted amount, determined by evaluating a range of possible outcomes (IFRS 9.5.5.17).
 Consequently, an ECL allowance will be recognised for a financial asset even if the most likely scenario does not entail any actual credit loss (IFRS 9.B5.5.41).
 Helpfully, IFRS 9.B5.5.42 explains that this exercise may not require complex analysis.
 In some instances, basic modelling might suffice, eliminating the need for detailed simulations of various scenarios.
 For instance, the average credit losses of a large collection of financial instruments with similar risk attributes might offer a fair estimate of the probability-weighted amount.
 However, in other instances, determining scenarios that specify the amount and timing of cash flows for specific outcomes and the estimated probability of those outcomes may be necessary.
 In such cases, the expected credit losses should consider at least two outcomes in line with paragraph IFRS 9.5.5.18.

-This clarification simplifies matters since a strict interpretation of paragraph IFRS 9.5.5.17 might have necessitated the creation of multiple scenarios.
+This clarification simplifies matters since a strict interpretation of paragraph IFRS 9.5.5.17 might have required the creation of multiple scenarios.
 For example, a bank with mortgage credit exposures could begin predicting catastrophic scenarios, like an economic recession leading to job losses and a decrease in house prices.
 More insights on this topic can be found in the Meeting Summary (11 December 2015) of the Transition Resource Group for Impairment of Financial Instruments, under the agenda item ‘Incorporation of forward-looking scenarios’.

 When accounting for trade receivables, contract assets, and lease receivables using a simplified approach, it’s commonly agreed that a basic provision matrix is adequate.